withastro/docs/src/pages/en/deploy/vercel.md

 $ npm run build
 ```

 By default, the build output will be placed at `dist/`.
 This location can be changed using the [`outDir` configuration option](/en/reference/configuration-reference/#outdir).
-You can deploy this folder to any of your preferred platforms.
+You can verify your build locally, and deploy this folder to any of your preferred platforms.

 ## Continuous Deployment from a Git repository

 The easiest way to deploy your website is to add your Astro project's Git repository (in GitHub, GitLab, or Bitbucket) as a new site in Netlify or Vercel and take advantage of continuous deployment.
-The platform automatically detects pushes to your Astro source repository, builds and deploys to the web.
+These platforms automatically detect pushes to your Astro source repository, build your site and deploy to the web at a custom URL or your personal domain.

-See below for more deployment options from Netlify and Vercel, including deploy hooks, CLI, and API, as well as instructions for deploying to a variety of other hosts.
+See below for information about more deployment options from Netlify and Vercel, including deploy hooks, CLI, and API, as well as instructions for deploying to a variety of other hosts.

 <DeployTabGroup />